codio/knowledge/source/instructors/setupcourses/course-contact.rst

      :alt: Course contact url

-**N.B.
-"Teacher" accounts will not be effected by this setting and they will still be able to contact Codio in the usual manner.
-See [Support](/dashboard/account/#contact-us) for more on this**
+..
+Note:: "Teacher" accounts will not be effected by this setting and they will still be able to contact Codio in the usual manner.
+See :ref:`Support <codio-support>` for more on this